 Based on geophysical interpretation and already-identified mineralized outcrops along the assumed northern extension from URU-C and URU-CE the company has extended the ground TMI survey by over 20 line km.
 Representative rock and soil sampling will be carried out along all IP and TMI lines and along the northern extensions of the TMI survey.

 In addition, regional exploration will consist of interpretation and modelling of historic seismic data, MTI geophysical survey, and geochemical sampling as the company continues to work toward expanding zones further into the Cesar basin.

 Cesar lies along the copper-silver-rich 200-kilometre-long Cesar basin in northeastern Colombia.
 This region provides access to major infrastructure resulting from oil and gas and mining operations, including Cerrejon, the largest coal mine in South America, held by global miner Glencore.
 Max's 21 mining concessions collectively expanse over 188 square km.

 Max is pro-active, with the corporate goal of transitioning the Cesar basin toward the mining of copper, the key metal for the Colombia's transition to clean energy.

-Max is focusing on three major copper-silver districts individually located along 90-kilometre-long Cesar belt, with the objective of defining drill targets.
-The next step is inaugural drilling program at URU-C and URU-CE:
+Max is focusing on three major copper-silver districts individually located along the 90-kilometre-long Cesar belt, with the objective of expanding the zones and defining drill targets.
+The next step is an inaugural drilling program at URU-C and URU-CE:

 - The 32 km long AM district with highlight values of 34.4 per cent copper and 305 g/t silver;